James I. Van Alen

-James Isaac Van Alen (December 31, 1772 – May 18, 1822) was an American politician who was a representative from New York and an elder half brother of U.S. President Martin Van Buren.
+James Isaac Van Alen (December 31, 1772 – May 18, 1822) was an American politician from Kinderhook, New York.
+A Democratic-Republican, he served as a United States representative, a member of the New York State Assembly, and Surrogate Judge of Columbia County, New York.
+Van Alen was law partners with U.S. President Martin Van Buren, his younger half-brother.